 How to choose a water bottle

 You really don’t need to get all fancy with your water bottle, or spend big bucks on one with unnecessary bells and whistles.
 You definitely want to think about the functionality of your water bottle.
 I like a lightweight bottle that I can pick up and quickly squeeze to get a drink, even if I’m in motion.
 I am not a fan of bottles with straws or caps that have to be unscrewed for workouts.
 They just don’t seem to be as practical, but everyone is different, so go with what you like.
 This simple Camelbak water bottle is my go-to for the gym because it is good quality, easy to use, and it’s really affordable.
-Here’s another one if you need something while you run outside.

 A word about sports drinks

 Sports drinks and vitamin infused waters are so popular right now, but you don’t need them.
 Unless you plan to work out super hard for over an hour, or you are running a marathon, all you need is water.
 Sports drinks are not going to give you a better smaller-scale workout.
 If you do turn to these types of drinks, be very careful to avoid options with added sugar and other foreign ingredients.
 If the taste of plain water makes you want to gag (I know some people who feel this way), then try adding natural flavor to your water, like lemon, orange, or cucumber slices.